945 Madison Avenue: 2015–2020: Met Breuer

-2021–present: Frick Madison
+2021–2024: Frick Madison

-The museum building opened in March 2021 as the Frick Madison, a temporary gallery of the Frick Collection.
-The Frick has been located five blocks south since 1935, though amid planned renovation, the museum will operate at 945 Madison for about two years.
-The Frick Collection was looking to open a temporary exhibit during its planned 2020–2022 renovations, and sought the Guggenheim, which was only available for four months.
-The Metropolitan Museum of Art lent use of the Breuer building instead; the Met had leased the building from the Whitney in a deal set to expire in 2023.
+The museum building reopened in March 2021 as the Frick Madison, a temporary gallery of the Frick Collection.
+Since 1935, the Frick had been situated at Henry Clay Frick House, five blocks south of the Breuer Building.
+However, due to a planned renovation, the museum was set to temporarily operate at 945 Madison for approximately two years.
+The Frick Collection was looking to open a temporary exhibit during its planned 2020s renovations and had sought the Guggenheim, which was only available for four months.
+The Metropolitan Museum of Art lent the Breuer Building instead; the Met had leased the building from the Whitney in a deal set to expire in 2023.

 The move was seen as remarkable, given that Henry Clay Frick's will stipulated that his purchases (about two-thirds of the museum's holdings) cannot be lent to any other institutions.
 The Frick Madison's opening became the first and potentially only time these works are being moved.
-The building houses its old masters collection, including 104 paintings, along with sculptures, vases, and clocks.
-The artwork is presented like how it was in Frick Mansion, with no protective glass or descriptive texts, though in a much more stark setting than the ornate mansion has.
-Dutch and Flemish paintings occupy the second floor, while Italian and Spanish works take up the third, along with Mughal carpets and Chinese porcelain.
-The fourth floor features British and French works.
-The temporary museum is the second reported occurrence of non-Modern works exhibited in the Modernist Breuer building, after the Met Breuer's inaugural exhibit.
-Here The Frick Collection will maintain visitorship, membership, and its public attention, rather than if it shuttered for two or more years.
-Most of the 1,500-piece collection of artwork is being placed in storage in the Breuer Building, and about 300 are on display on the second through fourth floors.
+The building housed the Frick's old masters collection, including 104 paintings, along with sculptures, vases, and clocks.
+Dutch and Flemish paintings occupied the second floor, while Italian and Spanish works took up the third, along with Mughal carpets and Chinese porcelain.
+The fourth floor featured British and French works.
+The temporary museum was the second reported occurrence of non-Modern works exhibited in the Modernist Breuer building, after the Met Breuer's inaugural exhibit.
+The Breuer Building location allowed the Frick Collection to maintain visitorship, membership, and its public attention, rather than if it shuttered for two or more years.
+Most of the 1,500-piece collection of artwork was placed in storage in the Breuer Building, and about 300 were on display on the second through fourth floors.

-The Frick's exhibits are sparsely placed on dark gray walls, with most walls only holding one to two paintings.
-There are no barriers and few display cases, allowing guests to see works unimpaired.
-Taller works are set low to the ground, giving an illusion of entering the scenes depicted.
-There are no plaques or signs, save for the artist's name on some frames.
-Visitors are encouraged to use the museum's app instead.
+The artwork was exhibited against stark dark gray walls, with most walls only holding one to two paintings; this contrasted with the ornate setting the paintings had inside the Frick House.
+There was no protective glass, nor any plaques or signs (a standard the Frick Collection held at its longtime home), save for the artist's name on some frames.
+Visitors were encouraged to use the museum's app to learn about the artworks in lieu of visible signage.
+There were no barriers and few display cases, allowing guests to see works unimpaired.
+Taller works were set low to the ground, giving an illusion of entering the scenes depicted.
+In April 2023, the Frick announced the Frick Madison would close the next year in preparation for the reopening of the Frick Mansion; the Frick Madison closed on March 3, 2024.